pkage/sngp-segmentation/README.md

     One of `['cityscapes', 'pascal-voc', 'coco']`, the dataset on which train the model with the algorithm.
++ `ul_fraction`

+    The fraction of examples to hold out from the labeled set.
+This is the complement of fraction of labels we use to train the model.  `ul_fraction` of `0.1` corresponds to using 90% of the labels available for training in this experiment.
 ## wandb key setup

 on the target machine: